 Also, there is an especially high percentage of incarcerated people (0.7%) living in the Milledgeville City Center neighborhood.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Milledgeville City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Milledgeville City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 64.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Milledgeville City Center neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Milledgeville City Center neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.2% of the households here have four, five, or more cars.
 That is more cars per household than in 96.2% of the neighborhoods in the nation.

 Significantly, 1.4% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 98.1% of the neighborhoods in America.